Research Robots Humanoid Applications Industries Technology Contact

 Outdoor Logistics (IP65)

-Last-mile delivery bots and yard tractors face rain, mud splashes, and snow.
-IP65 is the minimum to ensure operation during inclement weather without water ingress.
+Last-mile bots and yard rigs deal with rain, mud, snow.
+IP65 minimum to run in bad weather without leaks.

 Heavy Manufacturing (IP5X)